techidaily/site-fox-that/source/_posts/how-to-successfully-retry-and-complete-your-ipads-halted-system-upgrade.md

  For example, if you intend to upgrade directly from iOS 16, you might face the issue where the iOS 17 download gets paused.
 It's best to use cellular data for minor updates only or rely on Wi-Fi if your cellular data connection is often slow, unstable, or has a limited quota.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=3YDfzJAZMDp1gFRz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 3\.
 Clear More Storage Space

  If you're running low on iPhone storage, your update may stop before it downloads completely.
 Before starting an update download, your iPhone indicates how large the file is.
 You can expect iOS updates to be anywhere from 1GB to 6GB in size.
 However, you'll need to make sure your device has twice the storage space to download and install the update.